ngtn0502/angular-note/README.md

 `$event` is a `protected argument` => It always reference to the same data we pass in the function

+## Cross-component communication

+We use `subject` - a special type of `observable`

+> Use eventEmitter in child - parent communication

+> Use subject for cross-component communication

 ## View Encapsulation (Lec.71)

 `Angular` made each `css class` have scope to one specific `component`